apHarmony/jsharmony-cli/README.md

-    --full-element-paths  (optional) Generate full element paths instead of shortest path test master screenshots- Recreate the master set of screenshots for tests --config [PATH]       (optional) Local filesystem path to an alternate test config file test screenshots       - Recreate comparison images and run comparison report --config [PATH]       (optional) Local filesystem path to an alternate test config file --silent              Do not open comparison report afterwards
+    --full-element-paths  (optional) Generate full element paths instead of shortest path test master screenshots- Recreate the master set of screenshots for tests --config [PATH]       (optional) Local filesystem path to an alternate test config file --show-browser        Show the browser window used for screenshot capture --silent              Do not open image review afterwards test screenshots       - Recreate comparison images and run comparison report --config [PATH]       (optional) Local filesystem path to an alternate test config file --show-browser        Show the browser window used for screenshot capture --silent              Do not open comparison report afterwards
 ```